rust-lang/rust/text/0000-union.md

 ## Unions and traits

-A union may have trait implementations, using the same syntax as a struct.
+A union may have trait implementations, using the same `impl` syntax as a struct.

 The compiler should provide a lint if a union field has a type that implements the `Drop` trait.
 The compiler may optionally provide a pragma to disable that